getodk/docs/docs/form-logic.rst

   text, question_2, These questions will both be grouped together end_group, ,

-You can use the :tc:`field-list` appearance on a group to :ref:`display multiple questions on the same screen <field-list>`.
+You can use the ``field-list`` appearance on a group to :ref:`display multiple questions on the same screen <field-list>`.

-If given a :th:`label`, groups will be visible in the form path to help orient the user (e.g. :guilabel:`My text widgets > Text widget 1`).
+If given a ``label``, groups will be visible in the form path to help orient the user (e.g. :guilabel:`My text widgets > Text widget 1`).
 Labeled groups will also be visible as clickable items in the :ref:`jump menu <jumping>`:

 .. image:: /img/form-logic/jump-menu-groups.*